skeddles/react-playground/src/Notes/Notes.md

 React prefers immutability, which means constant variables that don't change, and functions that don't change any data outside of their scope, except with hooks.

+This means you should always create new Arrays and Objects instead of modifying them.

+This lets the old data remain, and it can be used to compare or revert, and prevents less unexpected bugs.

 ## Conditional Rendering

 ```